 For more information on ATAS please visit the Foreign and Commonwealth Office website.

-Students that want to, and are allowed to, bring their dependants need to be able to financially support them for the duration of their stay whereby the UKVI stipulates specific maintenance fees for each dependant.
-If you intend to bring your dependants you need to speak to us as you need to prepare for this well in advance.
+If you intend to bring your dependants you need to speak to us as you need to prepare for their visa applications well in advance.

 All students, and their family members, applying for a PBS Student Route Visa, are required to make a contribution to the UK’s National Health Service.
 This payment is called the Immigration Health Surcharge (IHS) and will ensure you have full access to medical care during your stay in the UK.